MND Australia

 • increased fatigue

-• impaired concentration or confusion, and
+• problems concentrating or confusion, and

 • irritability and anxiety